martian-lang/martian-docs/content/advanced-features/index.md

 )
 ```

+As a special signal to the runtime, a stage may request a negative quantity for
+memory or threads.
+A negative value serves as a signal to the runtime that the
+stage requires at least the absolute value of the requested amount, but can use
+more if available.
+That is, if a stage requests `threads = -4`, and `mrp` was
+started with `--localcores=2` it will fail, but if it were started with
+`--localcores=8` it would be treated as if it had asked for 8 threads.
+The job
+can check the metadata in the `_jobinfo` file to find out how many it actually
+got.

 ## Job Management
 Broadly speaking, Martian has two ways to run stage jobs: Local Mode and Cluster Mode.